OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca/ReplicateAlpaca.md

 - [vicuna](https://opennmt-models.s3.amazonaws.com/llama/sharegpt.txt) (28800 examples)

-Let us save the in a  local folder that we will name `dataAI`.
+Let us save them in a  local folder that we will name `dataAI`.

 Each example is a prompt that contains:
 - a short description of the task